 Nokia communities.
 Another one from the betalabs.
 This one improves your original facebook (well, not exactly…because most of the features are still under development) I personally prefer using this one, over the regular nokia communities widget(well, I do change back to the default widget).

-white Nokia accuweather homescreen widget to make sure it matches the interface.
+While on the subject of widgets, if you happen get a white N97, get the white Nokia accuweather homescreen widget to make sure it matches the interface.
 Plus, the best thing about the white Nokia accuweather homescreen is that it gives you the current real feel temperature, instead of the real feel high for the day.
 Now that's some improvement.

 Jbtaskman

 You're going to have to sign this application, just because you bought a symbian v5 device, someone tell the author that this is the best taskmanager ever.
-Or if you might consider the less powerful pay app, the
+Or if you might consider the less powerful pay app, the Handy taskman.

 A file manager?